near/docs/docs/7.primitives/dex/interacting/web-app.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This section describes how to interact with FTs directly from a web app.
+This section describes how to interact with DEXs directly from a web app.

 :::info
 All the examples are using a `Wallet` object, which comes from our [basic template](https://github.com/near-examples/hello-near-js/blob/master/frontend/near-wallet.js)